 For so many people south of Boston, summertime is meant for an afternoon or evening drive over to Wollaston Beach in Quincy, where on can sit on the sea wall, soak up the beach atmosphere, and have fresh, delicious seafood at The Clam Box.
 But did you know that there is another seafood shack on Wollaston Beach that is every bit as good as the Clam Box, and is so close to The Clam Box that even a snail could walk from one to the other?
 Indeed, Tony's Clam Shop is a destination place for those in the know, though honestly there aren't many of them, as The Clam Box seems to grab much more press.

 Tony's Clam Shop has been around for a long time, but while it is an institution of sorts to Quincy residents, you won't find many people outside of the South Shore who even know of its existence.
 Those who spend their weekends at Wollaston Beach are indeed lucky, having two terrific seafood joints along Quincy Shore Drive.
 Just remember, though; if The Clam Box is packed, head a few hundred yards south to Tony's Clam Shop.
 Chances are, it won't be your last time at this great little spot along Wally Beach.

-Copyright © 2006-2013, Boston's Hidden Restaurants (www.hiddenboston.com).
+Copyright © 2006-2020, Boston's Hidden Restaurants (www.hiddenboston.com).